railsbridge-boston/cookbook/eventbrite.md

 1. Update the relevant information for the new workshop: *dates*, *location*, *number of tickets* available.

-  Note that the event dates appear in several places, including the confirmation email text.
-The format for the custom URL is: railsbridgeboston[month and year of event].eventbrite.com.
-For the Ruby workshop, be super-explicit that it's a mostly self-paced tutorial and that it doesn't include Rails.

 1. Update the Order Confirmation page with the same info.

 1. Re-evaluate the number of tickets available.